 Info on cultures & ethnic groups

-Index to scholarly articles covering world history (excluding U.S. and Canada) from 1450 to the present.
+Index and full text of scholarly articles covering world history (excluding U.S. and Canada) from 1450 to the present.

 Social and public policy literature from periodicals, government documents, books, and other sources.

 Maps and reports based on U.S. Census and other data sources, 1790 to present.

 Subject guides with in-depth resources in a particular topic or area of emphasis: